 Here are two scenarios of the same situation, tell me which you think would generate the best response.

-One of the conversations above will lead to a peaceful discussion of the situation, while the other will immediately put your partner on the defensive.
-One of these is solution-focused instead of placing blame and belittling.
-Remember you get more bees with honey.
+One of the conversations above will lead to a peaceful discussion or argument of the situation, while the other will immediately put your partner on the defensive.
+One of these is solution-focused instead of placing blame and belittling, which is the cause of a negative argument.
+Remember, you get more bees with honey.
 You must be gentle with your words, even when you’re upset or frustrated.

-To learn more about keeping the peace when you fuss and fight in your marriage, get the E-book above.
+To learn more about keeping the peace when you fuss and fight in your marriage, get the e-book here.